Backstage

 Setting It All Up:

 So, with all of that in place, how long does it take to hang all of those lights?
-The setup of our 2011 display began in late October and will take until December 1 to complete (over a full month).
-They all come down in just a couple days though.
+The time required has greatly improved over the years.
+Early on, when everything was new to build, it took every day for a full month to set up.
+The setup of our 2019 display began in the first week of November and took until November 27 to complete.
+Most of that is on weekends instead of every day.
+They all come down in just a day or two though.

 The Mega-Tree:

 Of particular interest is our 16 foot tall animated Christmas tree.
 First used in 2006, this display element was custom made by us out of plumbing parts just for this display.
 The support pole and star were assembled on the ground and then raised into place and anchored by four steel cables.
 A shape ring was then constructed at the base of the tree.
 Lights were raised onto the tree and secured between the eye bolts at the top and the shape ring at the bottom.
-All of the lights except for the star may be lowered and re-raised on the tree for servicing (replacing bulbs, bad sections, etc.).
-The mega tree consists of 12,440 lights.
+The mega tree consists of 13,240 lights.
+The Mega-Tree topper was damaged during a wind storm during the 2015 season and a new topper was built for 2016.
+The topper was upgraded from plywood to a custom 3D printed star in 2019.

-The Leaping Arches Introduced in 2008 are the four arches in the foreground of the display.
-These arches each consist of 16 individually controllable RGB pixels contained on a special D-Light Firefli strand.
+Introduced in 2008 are the four arches in the foreground of the display.
+These arches each consist of 16 individually controllable RGB pixels contained on a D-Light Firefli strand.
 This allows us to control the exact color out of 16 million possible colors that each pixel should be throughout the show.

 So how much is the electric bill?

-Because the lights are not always on (each “channel” in only on for brief periods of time) the bill is far less than you might guess.
-In 2009 it only cost $70 to run the display for the entire Christmas season.
-Our anticipated electricity cost this year is calculated to be about the same.
+Because the lights are not always on (each "channel" is only on for brief periods of time) the bill is far less than you might guess.
+In 2018 it only cost $80 to run the display for the entire Christmas season.
+Our anticipated electricity cost this year is calculated to be very slightly more.
 Electricity turns out to be one of the cheapest things in the entire display.
+Replacing worn bulbs each year is far more expensive than the electricity.